PhamTranDucHanh/MCU_LAB3_2310896/README.md

 - **HOLD**: Button has been held for at least 1 second.
 - **POST-HOLD**: Button continues to be held after the initial hold period.

-Transitions between states are triggered by the result of `verifyStateO(i)`, which checks the current button input, and by timing conditions (e.g., holding for 1 second).
+Transitions between states are triggered by the result of `verifyState(i)`, which checks the current button input, and by timing conditions (e.g., holding for 1 second).
 - A transition from RELEASE to PRESS occurs when a press is detected.
 - If the button remains pressed, the FSM moves to PRE-HOLD, then to HOLD after 1 second.
 - Continuing to hold the button leads to POST-HOLD, with further transitions based on time and release events.